 Welcome to the USC Department of Sociology.
 In 2015, we celebrate our department’s Centennial.
 We are proud of our department's history, some of which you can explore on this Web site.
 We are excited about the department's recent growth and our current directions.
 We now have 22 full-time faculty, four of whom joined us over the past two years.
 USC boasts some of the nation's leading sociologists in the study of families, culture, religion, globalization, immigration, race/ethnicity, and gender.
-Our strengths in these fields are bolstered by our vibrant research and teaching connections with interdisciplinary units on campus: the Center for Religion and Civic Culture; the Science, Technology and Society Initiative; the Department of American Studies and Ethnicity; the USC Center for the Study of Immingrant Integration; and the Gender Studies Program and Center for Feminist Research.
+Our strengths in these fields are bolstered by our vibrant research and teaching connections with interdisciplinary units on campus: the Spatial Sciences Institute; the Center for Religion and Civic Culture; the Science, Technology and Society Initiative; the Department of American Studies and Ethnicity; the USC Center for the Study of Immingrant Integration; and the Gender Studies Program and Center for Feminist Research.

 We invite you to explore our Web site, and to contact us with any questions that you might have.

 Michael A. Messner, Chair